Glossary

 - practice statement

-- A formal statement of the practices followed by the parties to an authentication process (e.g., CSP or verifier).
+- A formal statement of the practices followed by parties in an authentication process (e.g., CSP or verifier).
 It usually describes the parties’ policies and practices and can become legally binding.

 - predictability

-- Enabling reliable assumptions by individuals, owners, and operators about PII and its processing by an information system.
+- Enabling reliable assumptions by individuals, owners, and operators about personal information and its processing by an information system.
 [NISTIR8062]

 - presentation attack